hpc/pavilion2/test/README.md

  - `self._cmp_files()` does a full content file comparison.
  - `self._cmp_tree()` compares a whole directory structure.
  - `self.dbg_print()` should be used whenever you want to have the test print something for debugging purposes.
-It's just
+It will get picked up by the extraneous print statement checker, and also print in an easy to identify color.